Join or

 Or how many 3d artists like to call them - high-end animation software, click for details:

-Autodesk 3ds Max - most popular 3d software on Windows platform.
+Autodesk 3ds Max - The most popular 3d software on Windows platform.
+Character Studio being a great character animation tool often used for animating computer games characters.

-Autodesk Maya - most used 3d software in Film industry.
+Autodesk Maya - The most used 3d software in Film industry.

-Autodesk Softimage - by many considered to have the best 3d animation tools.
+Autodesk Softimage - By many users considered to have the best 3d animation tools.
+The latest version is famous for its ICE environment.

 Autodesk Motion Builder - started as a motion capture data editor and now is an application dedicated to 3d character animation.